CoderDojoSI/course/tasks/tasks/write_blog.md

 Finally, continue to **post on your blog regularly**.

-You get points for completion of this task when you have at least 10 blog posts with at least 150 words each, spanning at least 40 days.
+You get points for completion of this task when you have at least 12 non-copied blog posts with at least 200 words each, spanning at least 40 days.

 Happy [creative writing](http://www.wikihow.com/Write-a-Good-Story)! `;)`